mockoon/commons/CONTRIBUTING.md

 `@mockoon/commons` is a library used by Mockoon [main application](https://github.com/mockoon/mockoon) and [Mockoon's CLI](https://github.com/mockoon/cli).

-Dependence between the three projects is highly probable.
+Dependence between the three projects is highly probable, and having to contribute solely to this repository may be rare.

 Therefore, contributions to this repository should always stem from a parent's issue opened in the main application's or the CLI's repositories.